 The amazing thing about spinal cord stimulation is that it has the potential to relieve pain in every part of your body.
-As nationally recognized thought leaders on spinal cord stimulators and participants in multiple ground-breaking studies, Javid Baksh, DO, and Christopher Mallard, MD, at Premier Pain Solutions have the expertise to guide you through the process and help you achieve long-lasting pain relief.
+As nationally recognized thought leaders on spinal cord stimulators and participants in multiple ground-breaking studies, Javid Baksh, DO, and Daniel Borman, MD, at Premier Pain Solutions have the expertise to guide you through the process and help you achieve long-lasting pain relief.
 To learn if you’re a good candidate for spinal cord stimulation, book online or call today.
-They have six offices in Asheville, Columbus, Southern Pines, and Wilmington, North Carolina; and Easley and Greenwood, South Carolina.
+They have offices in Asheville, Greenville, Columbus, Southern Pines, and Wilmington, North Carolina; and Easley, Greenville, and Greenwood, South Carolina.

 Spinal cord stimulation is an interventional therapy that blocks or masks pain signals traveling through the spinal nerves.
 The device uses a mild electrical pulse to alter the nerve signals before they reach your brain.
 Since your brain doesn’t get the message, you get relief from your pain.

 What pain conditions qualify for spinal cord stimulation?

 The sensory nerves that pick up pain messages in your body carry those signals through your spinal cord on their way to your brain.
 Since spinal cord stimulation blocks nerve signals in the spinal cord, this treatment can relieve pain that originates anywhere in your body, including your back.

 Premier Pain Solutions may recommend spinal cord stimulation for many painful conditions, including:

 - Chronic leg pain or arm pain